WebView

 Fires when the URL of the webview page is changed.

-Event handler argument's data
+Event handler argument's data property is of type

-and contains the new URL.
+str and contains the new URL.

 Note